The information on this page is for crews who will be supplying their own Crew Support Boat in the 42km event

 Support Boat Briefing & Waiver

-- Prior to the race All Support Boat drivers will be sent the Support Boat Briefing and a Support Boat Waiver form.
+- All Support Boat drivers will be sent the Support Boat Briefing and a Support Boat Waiver form (attached at the bottom of the page) prior to the 2024 event.
 Please ensure the Support Boat Operators read and understand these documents.
-Support boat briefing updated briefing will be circulated prior to 2021 event
+T

-- Support Boat Waiver is attached at the bottom of this page.
-Please send this form to email@example.com
+- The Support Boat Waiver form is attached at the bottom of this page.
+Please send this form to [email protected]

 Support Boat Race Requirements & Etiquette